mongodb/specifications/source/retryable-reads/tests/README.rst

 Drivers can greatly reduce the execution time of tests by setting `heartbeatFrequencyMS`_ and `minHeartbeatFrequencyMS`_ (internally) to a small value (e.g. 5ms), below what is normally permitted in the SDAM spec.
-If a test specifies an explicit value for heartbeatFrequencyMS (e.g. client or URI options), drivers SHOULD use that value.
+If a test specifies an explicit value for heartbeatFrequencyMS (e.g. client or URI options), drivers MUST use that value.

 .. _minHeartbeatFrequencyMS: ../../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#minheartbeatfrequencyms
 .. _heartbeatFrequencyMS: ../../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#heartbeatfrequencyms